Lived Experience

 Why Is Collaborative Creativity So Powerful in Making Change Happen?

-As Creative Director at Effervescent, I have been been working alongside Co-op Foundation and young people from across the UK to destigmatise young people’s loneliness.
-Our combined approach has been to resource, support and champion children, teenagers and young adults who have lived experience of loneliness.
-By working side-by-side to create campaigns aimed at other people experiencing loneliness, we’ve seen profound change not only in the young people we have worked with directly, but in how young people across the UK feel about this complex and hard-to-discuss experience.
+As the former Creative Director at Effervescent, I spent five years working alongside Co-op Foundation and young people from across the UK to destigmatise young people’s loneliness.
+Our combined approach was to resource, support and champion children, teenagers and young adults who have lived experience of loneliness.
+By working side-by-side to create campaigns aimed at other people experiencing loneliness, we saw profound change not only in the young people we worked with directly, but in how young people across the UK feel about this complex and hard-to-discuss experience.

-In this article, I’ll be exploring why collaborative creative social action with young people who have lived experience of a phenomenon is so powerful in effecting change.
+In this article, I’ll explore why collaborative creative social action with young people who have lived experience of a phenomenon is so powerful in effecting change.

 Let’s start with lived experience.